adamnicholson/fnmock/README.md

 # FnMock

-A PHP testing tool for mocking PHP functions.
+A PHP testing tool for mocking functions.

 Most mocking frameworks only allow mocking of objects.
 FnMock is a tiny class that makes it easy to test functions outside the context of a class.